EPMA analysis for a meteorite or suspected meteorite

 *Note that the bulleted descriptions above are simplified to keep the explanations in this article accessible to a general audience.

 As you have probably already figured out, the microprobe has an imaging system built into it.
-This imaging system allows us to visually navigate the sample in the vacuum chamber, as well as take incredibly magnified pictures using the electrons the are reflected or scattered after hitting the sample.
+This imaging system allows us to visually navigate the sample in the vacuum chamber, as well as take incredibly magnified pictures using the electrons that are reflected or scattered after hitting the sample.
 The different types of imaging depends on the detector and the depth the electron reaches into the sample before being reflected back to the detector.
 The electrons used for BSE imaging penetrate the sample to different depths before being reflected, depending on the elemental composition of the area being bombarded with electrons.
 For geologic samples, this allows for different mineral phases with different elemental compositions to be depicted with different grayscales.

 Each different shade of gray represents a different mineral phase in a BSE image.
 For example: in the illustration above (not a real BSE image) the darker gray might represent plagioclase, the mid-tone gray might represent augite or some other high-Ca pyroxene, and the lighter gray might represent olivine or enstatite.
 We use the faster quantitative or (semi-qualitative) EDS analysis in real-time to determine what phase each tone represents before proceeding to select the points we want to analyze with the slower and more accurate qualitative WDS analysis.